changliao1025/pyflowline/paper.md

 # Summary

-Spatially-distributed hydrologic models often require high-quality river network information as inputs.
-Generation of river network information can be challenging, especially when the hydrologic models use unstructured meshes.
-We developed a mesh-independent river network generation Python package to address this challenge.
-It resolves several issues in existing braided river networks.
-It also produces spatially-distributed cell-to-cell topology information, which can be used for river routing.
-The package supports various mesh types, including traditional rectangle and unstructured meshes.
+Spatially-distributed hydrologic models often require river network datasets as model inputs.
+Generation of these river network datasets can be challenging, especially when unstructured meshes are used.
+Therefore we developed a mesh-independent river network generation Python package to address existing challenges.
+This package can be used to generate several key river parameters, including the river network's topologic relationship.
+It also supports various mesh types for both structured and unstructured mesh-based hydrologic models.

 # Statement of need

-For a given vector river network and spatial discretization (mesh), generating the mesh cell-based conceptual river network remains challenging.
+For a given vector river network and any spatial discretization (mesh), generating the mesh cell-based conceptual river network remains challenging.
 Most existing methods can only accept structured rectangle meshes.
 As a result, there is a need to develop a mesh-independent river network representation method for unstructured mesh-based hydrologic models.

 # Model features